Goda’s Slave – Chapter 27: Goda’s Snake

 “No,” Goda said.
 “No. I won’t do that.
 You’re insane if you think I’ll do that.”

 Insane,” Taga huffed.
-“People have called me insane all my life because it’s only me who can feel the inside of my head breaking in half, even when it looks whole from the outside to them.
+“People have called me insane all my life because it’s only me who can feel the inside of my body breaking in half, even when it looks whole from the outside to them.
 But I know what I feel.
 It’s as real as anything else, and by now I know that it will never go away.”
 She turned to face the window, to look out at the expanse of trees.
-Her breath had grown shaky.
 After awhile, she murmured once again, “Get out, Goda.”
 There was no energy in it, which made it sound worse to Kanna, and it seemed to startle Goda, too.

-The giant turned and ran towards the door.
-The chair toppled over with a smack as she staggered past it and she forgot the scroll in her rush to escape.
+The giant shuffled quickly towards the door.
+The chair finally toppled over with a smack as she staggered past it, and she forgot the scroll in her rush to escape.

-Kanna found that body sprinting through the woods again, those huge lungs huffing with exhaustion and pain, those long limbs crashing against tree trunks, the switches of low-lying branches whipping against her face.
-A wave of heat had settled in the giant’s eyes, and the giant took a deep breath to suck it up, and the tears still would not fall.
+Soon, the giant’s body was sprinting through the woods again, those huge lungs huffing with exhaustion and pain, those long limbs crashing against tree trunks, the switches of low-lying branches whipping against her face.
+A wave of heat had settled in the giant’s eyes, and she took a deep breath to suck it up, so the tears still would not fall.

-She ended up at the bottom of a steep staircase made of stone.
-She gazed up at the wide open doorway of the building that sat at the summit, and Kanna could just barely see down the hallway at the image of the Goddess.
-From where Goda was standing, the Goddess looked smaller than She had looked as a tiny idol in their hosts’ house in Karo, but Kanna could tell that the statue in the temple was actually just far away and massive.
-It was lit from all sides by candles, and below the altar, some steam rose up from what seemed like a pool, but Kanna could not see how deep or shallow it was from the angle.
+She ended up at the bottom of a high staircase made of stone.
+She gazed up at the wide open doorway of the building that lay at the summit, and Kanna could just barely see down the hallway where an image of the Goddess sat in a posture of welcome.
+From where Goda was standing, the Goddess looked smaller than She had looked as a tiny idol in their hosts’ house in Karo—but Kanna could tell that this time She was actually massive and simply far in the distance, far out of reach.
+The statue was lit from all sides by candles, and below the altar, some steam rose up from what seemed like a pool, but Kanna could not see how deep or shallow it was from the angle.

 Goda spat onto the staircase and dashed back into the trail.